-Students and faculty have access to site-licensed software applications and central file storage from on and off campus.
+Students and faculty have access to site-licensed software applications and central and cloud-based file storage from on and off campus.
 LTS provides software at public sites for general word processing and spreadsheets, mathematical and statistical packages, and specialized applications for scientific and engineering work.
 Over 60 software titles are also available in a virtual environment through the LUapps service.